sinanugur/MirMachine/README.md

 If you require hot reloading we recommend using a separate shell to build the frontend.

+## Installing frontend
+Run `npm install` before running for the first time to install the necessary packages and set up the environment.
 ### `npm run dev`
 Runs the app in the development mode.\
 Enables hot reloading, making it the best choice when making changes to the frontend.\